 - Yield to other trail users.

-- Ride single file leaving room for skiers to pass and stay to the right side of trails when coming around corners.
+- Stay on the right side of trails when coming around corners.

 - Stay on your bike.
 Footprints damage the trail.

-Failure to abide by these rules and etiquette may result in loss of daily ticket or season pass and other privileges.
+Failure to abide by these rules may result in loss of daily ticket or season pass and other privileges.